 The Barossa is also an easy destination to access if you’re arriving into Adelaide by air.
 We flew down from Brisbane with Jetstar on an afternoon flight.
 The Barossa is just over an hours drive from the airport so it’s a very practical destination to pick up a rental car and continue directly out without needing to stop a night in town.

 History of the Barossa

 Colonel William Light named the Barossa Ranges in 1837.
-The area was named after Barrosa in Spain where he fought in the Peninsula War under the Duke of Wellington but a bit of an administrative mishap let the spelling mistake slip through and it has remained the Barossa.
+The area was named after Barrosa in Spain where he fought in the Peninsular War under the Duke of Wellington but a bit of an administrative mishap let the spelling mistake slip through and it has remained the Barossa.

 The first German settlers arrived in the 1840’s settling mainly in the town of Tanunda.
 Many of them were escaping persecution in Prussia and have retained their strong German traditions today.
 Another town, Angaston was settled mainly by Brits and has an English feel.
 Nuriootpa is the third town, it was settled in the 1830’s and means meeting place in the local Aboriginal dialect.

 From those earliest European settlers, the Barossa has been a region of vineyards and orchards, this is born out in 4 of Australia’s 12 oldest brands being wine producers with ties to the region, Penfolds, Orlando, Seppeltsfield and Yalumba.

 The rolling hills of the Barossa provide a variety of microclimates and soil types meaning a variety of grapes are able to be grown by some producers.
 The region as a whole however is best known for its bold and robust shiraz with loads of tannin.
 As it was described to us, while some wines will gently caress your palette, the best of the Barossa will get up and slap you in the face.
 In a good way, of course, the Barossa wines are world-class for a reason.